Skip to main content

 The 2022 LastPass Breach — What It Means for You

 LastPass suffered a significant breach in 2022 in which attackers accessed encrypted vault backups.
 Users with strong master passwords remained protected because zero-knowledge encryption kept the stolen data unreadable.
 The breach did not affect 1Password, Bitwarden, NordPass, or Proton Pass — but it established that even well-funded companies can have infrastructure compromised.
-Your ultimate protection is a long, unique master password — and choosing a manager with a strong security track record.
+Your best protection is a long, unique master password — and choosing a manager with a strong security track record.

 Passkeys: An Important Differentiator